 4. Act as a local guide

 Let’s face it: When people stay at your establishment, they’re not usually there for the establishment itself.
-Often, they’re using it as a base camp for exploring the area around it.
+Often, they’re using it as a base camp for exploring the surrounding area.

 But that’s not a bad thing.
 In fact, it just gives you another opportunity to help them out!
 You can use your social media accounts to act as a guide to the local area.
 You can recommend the best restaurants, offer tips on fun local events, and provide information about local culture.